 One of the great benefits of rainwater is that it’s softer than mains water, so you don’t have to worry about calcium corroding your fittings or clouding the pool.
 And you can use it in other areas of your home, like the laundry and garden, helping you conserve even more water.

-Choosing an alternative to a traditional chlorine pool such as salt or a mineral pool system can help save you money and be more environmentally friendly.
-Mineral pools in particular can help reduce the amount of chemicals needed to keep the water healthy and balanced.
-Some systems such as MagnaPool even allow for the waste water* to be repurposed as irrigation for your garden. (*backwash water must be diluted before reusing as irrigation.
-Please see MagnaPool website for more details.)
+Choosing an alternative to a traditional chlorine pool, such as a salt or a mineral pool system, can help save you money and be more environmentally friendly.
+Mineral pools, in particular, can help reduce the amount of chemicals needed to keep the water healthy and balanced.
+Some systems, such as MagnaPool, even allow for the wastewater* to be repurposed as irrigation for your garden. (*backwash water must be diluted before reusing as irrigation.
+Please see the MagnaPool website for more details.)
 In addition, minerals can have a positive effect on your health, like boosting circulation, improving sleep and relieving muscular aches and pains.
 That sounds like a win-win to us!

 Automated pool systems can control your pool’s essential functions – including the pool pump, cleaning system, lighting, heating and even chlorine levels.
 Smart tech can help reduce your energy bills by eliminating excess usage due to accidentally leaving your pump running too long or forgetting to turn off the lights.
 When you can control your equipment to shut off and on only as needed, you are using way less energy.

 As you can see, there are plenty of ways to make your splash zone eco-friendly.
 While it can take time to implement these strategies, you’ll be one step closer to making your backyard swimming pool cleaner, greener and more sustainable – both for you and the future of the planet.
 Want to know more about pool maintenance?
 Take a deep dive into our Pool & Spa Guides or contact one of our approved dealers.

 Viron Inverter Heat Pump